bioinformaticsdotca/bioinformaticsdotca.github.io/index.md

 *   [Past Workshops](#second)
 *   [About](#cta)

-Welcome to the Canadian Bioinformatics Workshops Student Pages!
+Welcome to the Canadian Bioinformatics Workshops Student Pages
 ---------------------------------------------------------------

 Every year, the CBW offers hands-on workshops in bioinformatics.
 These pages contain the materials for those workshops.